btkostner/jumpstart/README.md

 ## <a name="works"></a> How it works

 All configuration files are kept in the scaffolding directory.
+Simple replace any variables you want to be changed on build with `$color.01` or equivalent.
+All variables are kept in the theme.js file for easy editing and sharing.

 ## <a name="roadmap"></a> Roadmap